kechavious/News-Topic-Classification-Using-Machine-Learning-and-Transformer-Based-Models/README.md

 ## 🔍 Motivation

-Text classification plays a critical role in organizing and understanding the massive volume of news content published daily.
+Text classification is essential for organizing the massive volume of online news content published every day.

-Traditional NLP approaches often rely on **bag-of-words** or **TF-IDF representations**, which can be effective but may struggle to capture semantic context and long-range dependencies.
+Traditional NLP methods such as **Bag-of-Words** and **TF-IDF** are computationally efficient and often strong baselines, but they may struggle to capture semantic meaning and contextual ambiguity.

-With the emergence of transformer-based models such as **BERT**, contextual embeddings enable substantially stronger language understanding.
+Transformer-based models such as **BERT** use contextual embeddings that better model word meaning based on surrounding tokens.

-This project evaluates the performance gap between traditional statistical classifiers and transformer-based neural models for multi-class news topic classification.
+This project evaluates how much performance improvement BERT provides over traditional machine learning approaches for multi-class news topic classification.

 ---